TeamViewer (company): Initial public offering

 From the beginning of 2018, the company changed its business model from the previous sale of licenses to subscriptions.
 This followed a general trend in the IT industry and helped TeamViewer to grow further.
 In preparation for an IPO, a new corporate structure was created in 2019.

 The company was initially listed on the Frankfurt Stock Exchange in September 2019.
 With an issue volume of €2.2 billion, it was the largest IPO of a German technology company since 2000 and the largest IPO in Europe in 2019.
 By the end of 2019, TeamViewer's shares had been admitted to the MDAX and TecDAX stock indices.

+At the end of 2025, TeamViewer introduced the AI agent Tia, which can independently resolve simple technical issues.

+In March 2026, TeamViewer shares were moved from the MDAX to the SDAX based on its market capitalisation.

 Company

 TeamViewer SE is a European stock corporation (Societas Europaea).
 Together with its domestic and foreign subsidiaries, it forms the TeamViewer Group.
 The most important subsidiaries include TeamViewer Germany GmbH, which is responsible for the operating business.

 TeamViewer's shares are traded on the regulated market (Prime Standard) of the Frankfurt Stock Exchange.
-Around 75% of the shares are in free float.
-Shareholders are Permira, BlackRock and the Norges Bank, amongst others.
+All shares are in free float.
+The biggest shareholder is BlackRock.

 Management

 The executive board of TeamViewer consists of Oliver Steil (chief executive officer), Michael Wilkens (chief financial officer), Mark Banfield (chief revenue officer) and Mei Dent (chief product officer & chief technology officer).
-The extended management board (senior leadership team) consists of eleven people.
+Additionally, there is an extended management board (senior leadership team).

-The supervisory board of TeamViewer has seven members; its chairman is Ralf W. Dieter.
+Chairman of the supervisory board is Ralf W. Dieter.

 Locations

 TeamViewer's headquarters are located at Bahnhofsplatz in Göppingen.
 The building had been constructed by the city and was originally intended to be used as an extension of the city hall, before it was offered to the company to keep it in Göppingen.

 Internationally, TeamViewer has multiple subsidiaries and locations on all continents.
 The key locations for research and development are Göppingen, Bremen, Linz and Ioannina.
+Other locations include a location in the United States.